akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice shook her head.
 ‘The agisters will strip the very shoes from a horse for a grazing tax, and the foresters bleed a man for merely looking at a deer.
 And besides, the Reeve has a large, hungry family.
 Goosie would end up in his pot before they even saw the forest.‘ A thought found its way out of her mouth, unintended: *Not for Stanwey, Father.*

-She looked at the charcoal basket by the hearth—the same basket her father had made for Goosie over ten years ago, now darkened by wear, but the leather strap was still supple.
+She looked at the charcoal basket by the hearth, the same basket her father had made for Goosie over ten years ago, now darkened by wear, but the leather strap was still supple.
 The nurse’s words echoed: *Only the King or God.*

 She looked at her father’s tired face, at the way his hand still rested on his chest.
 And just like that, she knew what she must do.